sndeep4all/angular-jointjs-graph/README.md

 Including the `graph-side-panel-details` directive is optional; it has an empty template that transcludes all content.
-It is meant as a convenience container for any custom content the user may wish to associate with the entities on the graph - e.g. detailed info upon selection.
+It is meant as a convenience container for any custom content the user may wish to associate with the nodes on the graph - e.g. detailed info upon selection.

 ### <a name="graph-node-svg"></a>Graph node SVG template

-The framework defines a very basic template for presenting the entities on the graph.
+The framework defines a very basic template for presenting the nodes on the graph.
 It consists of a plain rectangle, a connection port area, from which a new link can be dragged away, and a node remove area, which removes the node upon click: